Last updated: 01/20/2021

 Section 3.2.
 Executive Director/Coordinator.
 The Board may hire an Executive Director/Coordinator to carry out the policies of the Board.
 The Executive Director/Coordinator shall be the official custodian of the records.
 In the absence of an Executive Director/Coordinator, the Secretary shall be the custodian of records.

 Section 4.1.
 Attendance at Meetings.
 Attendance at each Board meeting is very important in order for the LCCSF to carry out its mission.
-Board members are expected to be present at 70% of the regularly scheduled board meetings.
+Board members are expected to be present at 70% of the regularly scheduled board meetings every six months, and may not miss two meetings in a row.
+A Board member that violates the previously listed will speak with the Executive Committee about their absence.
 A Board member who is going to be absent from a Board meeting shall notify the Executive Director/Coordinator.

 Section 4.2.
 Notice.
 Written notice stating the place, date, and time of any regular or special meeting of the Board of Directors shall be posted in at least two (2) physical locations on County property, including the Lafayette County Commissioner’s Office and the designated meeting location, as well as made available on the LCCSF website.
 These public notices need to be posted for at least 24 hours prior to the scheduled meeting time, and must list the meeting’s agenda.
 Should proper notice not be given, the meeting shall be cancelled in accordance with Missouri State Sunshine Laws.